Links on this page may earn us a commission.

 Examples & Styles

 With a brief history in mind, as well as the above attributes, the best way to continue defining Techwear is by examples.
-Keep in mind, Techwear can be used to define a jacket, a shirt and pants combo, or just a pair of shoes.
+Keep in mind, Techwear can be used to define a jacket and techwear mask combo, a shirt and pants ensemble, or just a pair of shoes.
 An entire Techwear outfit is a rare spot.

 Jackets are the most characteristic members of the Techwear style.
 They have the largest stage for utility and have seen some truly creative expressions by the larger Techwear brands.
 Typical features of Techwear jackets include: